 The conclusion should include practical information helpful in understanding and applying the recommendation to practice.
-For example, consider access, any financial or human resource implications of your recommendation, etc. The conclusion should also provide suggestions for future research grounded in limitations identified in the evidence statement(s).
+For example, consider access, any financial or human resource implications of your recommendation, etc. The conclusion should elaborate/expand on the KPP recommendation.
+If, for example, you say in the KPP that the data are mixed, here's where you can unpack what that means from a clinical perspective.
+The conclusion should also provide suggestions for future research grounded in limitations identified in the evidence statement(s).